asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Checking-Asterisk-Requirements.md

----

----

-**Tip: Cached Data** The **./configure** command caches certain data to speed things up if it's invoked multiple times.
+!!! tip Cached Data** The **./configure
+    command caches certain data to speed things up if it's invoked multiple times.
 To clear all the cached data, you can use the following command to completely clear out any cached data from the Asterisk build system.

----
+[//]: # (end-tip)